hsiddhu2/sample-springboot/README.md

-# Spring Boot HelloWorld Application
+# Sampple Spring Boot Application with home and health check endpoint.

 This Spring Boot application is created to test deployments on AWS EC2 and ECS using GitHub Actions or AWS CodePipeline.

 ## Features

-- Simple Spring Boot application with a home page.
+- Simple Spring Boot application with a home page - http://localhost:8080
 - Thymeleaf template engine for rendering HTML views.
 - Configured for deployment on AWS EC2 and ECS.